-Background:
+Background

-Ulipristal acetate has a Health Canada-approved indication for the treatment of moderate to severe signs and symptoms of uterine fibroids in adult women of reproductive age who are eligible for surgery, and intermittent treatment of moderate to severe signs and symptoms of uterine fibroids in adult women of reproductive age.
-The duration of each treatment course is three months, with an approved dose of 5 mg per day.
-Ulipristal acetate is an orally active selective progesterone receptor modulator.
+Ulipristal acetate received an updated (December 2018) Health Canada-approved indication for the preoperative treatment of moderate-to-severe signs and symptoms of uterine fibroids in adult women of reproductive age, and for intermittent treatment of moderate-to-severe signs and symptoms of uterine fibroids in adult women of reproductive age who are not eligible for surgery.
+The duration of each treatment course is three months.
+Ulipristal acetate is an orally active selective progesterone receptor modulator, given at 5 mg daily dose, and is contraindicated for patients with active or a history of liver disease.

-The CDR participating drug plans submitted a request for advice to CADTH with respect to the 2013 CDEC recommendation for ulipristal acetate for the treatment of uterine fibroids, requesting that CDEC provide advice regarding the following:
+The CDR participating drug plans submitted a request for advice to CADTH with respect to the 2017 CDEC recommendation for ulipristal acetate for the treatment of uterine fibroids, requesting advice regarding the following: